Exercise Science Degree

 Our Exercise Science degree at NWCCD blends theory and hands-on learning.
 You will learn from passionate and dedicated faculty who have a level of enthusiasm about their field that is unmatched.

 NWCCD has industry-leading technology for you to access, including a metabolic cart, bone sonometer, Monark ergometer, skinfold calipers, and several other pieces of equipment necessary to understand assessment protocols and techniques in Exercise Science.
-Your courses will include Care and Prevention of Athletic Injuries, Personal Trainer Education, Exercise Science, Nutrition, Methods of Training and Conditioning, and an internship in Health and Human Performance.
+Your courses will include Care and Prevention of Athletic Injuries, Exercise Science, Nutrition, Methods of Training and Conditioning, and an internship in Health and Human Performance.

 - Learn from expert faculty are well-versed in the latest research and discoveries related to Exercise Science.